dashbitco/broadway/guides/examples/Amazon SQS.md

-The above configuration also assumes that you have the AWS credentials set up in your environment, for instance, by having the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables configured.
-If that's not the case, you will need to pass that information to the client so it can properly connect to the the AWS servers.
+The above configuration also assumes that you have the AWS credentials set up in your environment, for instance, by having the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables set.
+If that's not the case, you will need to pass that information to the client so it can properly connect to the AWS servers.
 Here is how you can do it:

     ...
     sqs_client: {BroadwaySQS.ExAwsClient, [